mmistakes/minimal-mistakes/_posts/reads/2016-01-20-dream-year-by-ben-arment.md

 Success comes after many attempts.
 It usually takes years of trial and error to find the right combination of things that work.

-> "Great business ideas come about because of course corrections and failed experiments."
+> Great business ideas come about because of course corrections and failed experiments.

 ## Solve a problem ##

-> "Your dream sells itself because it addresses a great need."
+> Your dream sells itself because it addresses a great need.

 ## Be everything for your dream ##